Notation

 \(\bar{g}_{hd}\)

-Terms not inear in \(\bar{u}_r\) in the time differentiated holonomic constraints.
+Terms not linear in \(\bar{u}_r\) in the time differentiated holonomic constraints.

 Energy and Power